 Maintenance of Registrations Sponsored by Registrar.
 Subject to the provisions of this Agreement, ICANN requirements, and DHH requirements, including, without limitation, those authorized by ICANN, DHH shall maintain the registrations of Registered Names sponsored by Registrar in the System during the term for which Registrar has paid the fees required under this Agreement.

 Distribution of EPP, APIs and Software.
 No later than three (3) business days after the Effective Date of this Agreement, DHH shall make available to Registrar (i) full documentation of the Supported Protocol, (ii) application program interfaces ("APIs") to the Supported Protocol with documentation, and (iii) reference client software ("Software") that will allow Registrar to develop its system to register second-level domain names through the System for the TLD.
 If DHH elects to modify or upgrade the APIs and/or Supported Protocol, DHH shall provide updated APIs to the Supported Protocol with documentation and updated Software to Registrar promptly as such updates become available.
-Unless Emergency Circumstances require a shorter time period, DHH shall provide commercially reasonable notice of any material changes to the System in order to provide Registrar time and opportunity to implement any modifications or upgrades; no advance notice of a modification or upgrade shall be required if DHH maintains backwards compatibility with existing Registrar operations.
+Unless Emergency Circumstances require a shorter time period, DHH shall provide commercially reasonable notice of any material changes to the System, which shall be no less than thirty (30) days, in order to provide Registrar time and opportunity to implement any modifications or upgrades; no advance notice of a modification or upgrade shall be required if DHH maintains backwards compatibility with existing Registrar operations.

 Registrar Responsibility for Customer Support.
 Registrar is responsible for all initial support for Registered Name Holders with Registered Names registered through Registrar.
 In providing this customer support, Registrar shall provide (i) support to accept orders for registration, cancellation, modification, renewal, deletion or transfer of Registered Names and (ii) customer service (including domain name record support) and billing and technical support to Registered Name Holders.
 Registrar shall provide to Registered Name Holders emergency contact support information for critical situations such as domain name hijacking.